-Managed Services is the proactive management of an IT (Information Technology) asset or object, by a third party typically known as a MSP, on behalf of a customer.
+Managed Services is the proactive management of IT (information technology) asset or object, by a third party typically known as a MSP, on behalf of a customer.
 The operative distinction that sets apart a MSP is the proactive delivery of their service, as compared to reactive IT services, which have been around for decades.

 Managed Services Characteristics

-Typically, MSPs will have the following distinguishing characteristics:
+Typically, MSPs want to have the following distinguishing characteristics:

 - Have some form of Network Operation Center (NOC) service

-- Use a remote monitoring and management (RMM) technology platform to have visibility into their customer environments, wherever they may be
+- Use a remote monitoring and management (RMM) technology platform to look at their customer environments, wherever they may be

 - Have some form of service or help desk capability